Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks: OUR APPROACH

-The policy is updated by adding the entropy term $H$ to the policy loss: in which $\epsilon$ is the small weight for the entropy term $H$, $P(a_t | \pi, o; \theta)$ is the probability of taking action $a$ at timestep $t$ with observation $o$ by following the policy $\pi$, and $A (o_t, a_t)$ is the approximation of the advantage function.
+The policy is updated by adding the entropy term \( H = -\sum_{a} \pi(a_t = a | o_t) \log(\pi(a_t = a | o_t)) \) \cite{SAC} to the policy loss: in which \( \epsilon \) is the small weight for the entropy term \( H \), \( P(a_t | \pi, o) \) is the probability of taking action \( a \) at timestep \( t \) with observation \( o \) by following the policy \( \pi \), and \( A (o_t, a_t) \) is the approximation of the advantage function.

-An agent $a_i$ is considered blocking another agent $a_j$ if $a_i$ is on the optimal path of $a_j$ to the goal from its current position and forces $a_j$ to take a detour at least ten steps longer.
-The $\textbf{\textit{blocking}}$ output is used to predict the blocking.
-We use log-likelihood as the loss function for this term.
+An agent \( a_i \) is considered blocking another agent \( a_j \) if \( a_i \) is on the optimal path of \( a_j \) to the goal from its current position and forces \( a_j \) to take a detour at least ten steps longer.
+The optimal paths of these agents are determined using the \( A^* \) algorithm.
+The \( \textbf{\textit{blocking}} \) output is used to predict the blocking probability.
+We use binary cross-entropy loss as the loss function for this term.

+where \( y_i \) represents the ground truth binary label indicating whether the ego agent is blocking any other agents, \( p_i \) is the predicted blocking probability.

+The same binary cross-entropy loss is applied to the action validity loss \( \mathcal{L}_{\text{valid}} \).
+The total loss is then formulated as the sum of all losses: